Saturday, 20 June 2015

 Stand on a hill a few miles to the south of Abakan, in Kharkassia, and look south to the Sayan Mountains.
 These mountains are exceptionally beautiful: they are covered in forests, and their jagged 10,000 foot summits (craggy peaks towering up out of tree-covered ridges) are spread across a gigantic area that spreads all around Tuva, and extends into the north of Mongolia.

 Behind you Abakan is an entirely European city (as European as a city in Arizona or Utah is American, despite the presence of the Navajo and Hopi cultures in the vicinity, in such cities in the USA).
-Its elegant wrought-iron railings and tree-lined avenues are suggestive not of Asia or of communism (although in one city-centre park there is a very fine soviet era mural, showing human beings in their relationship with the natural world, and with science) but of the Europe of Budapest and Prague, and of the Russian cultural/intellectual world that finds expression in the works of Tolstoy (the modernist liberalism of Tolstoy is kept quarantined by the west, as a kind of costumed historical zone, rather than being seen as a major element within modern-day Russia).
+Its elegant wrought-iron railings and tree-lined avenues are suggestive not of Asia or of communism (although in one city-centre park there is a very fine soviet era mural, showing human beings in their relationship with the natural world, and with science) but of the Europe of Budapest and Prague, and of the Russian cultural/intellectual world that finds expression in the works of Tolstoy (the modernist radicalism of Tolstoy is kept quarantined by the west, as a kind of costumed historical zone, rather than being seen as a major element within modern-day Russia).

 You are therefore very much in Europe (in this cultural-descriptive context, to say that Abakan is in Asia is as appropriate as to say that the USA is “really” a part of an indigenous-culture continuum of North America).
 Furthermore, the latitude has nothing bleak or extreme about it.
 The Sayan Mountains are on the same latitude as England – they are far to the south in Siberia (Ulan Bator in Mongolia is a long way to the south of London).